RyannosaurusRex/ryanhayes.net/src/content/2018-07-27-how-to-run-docker-windows-containers-with-mcafee-endpoint-security.md

 ### Remove McAfee?

-Move away from McAfee if Windows Docker containers are a hard requirement for you and no other options work well for your team.
+One of the possible solutions is to move away from McAfee.
+If Windows Docker containers are a hard requirement for you and no other options work well for your team, this might be the only option.

 ## The bottom line